 Madison agreed.
 As a pragmatist, though, he also conceded that ratification of the Constitution hinged on the addition of a constitutional list of freedoms.
 So, what did the “father of the Constitution” do?
 He included the Ninth Amendment among the 17 he introduced to the First Congress.
 The Ninth Amendment reads, “the enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.”
 In other words, Madison maintained, the list of freedoms that the founding generation has identified in 1789 cannot, and should not, be static.
 That list is not a fixed or settled object.
 Indeed, Madison, demonstrating characteristic humility, concluded that there are other rights he had yet to imagine, distinct rights that have not yet revealed themselves to any human mind.
 The right of privacy is one such freedom.

 For Madison, Hamilton, Dickinson, Jefferson, the Anti-Federalists and so many others, the expansion of rights, not the retraction of them, was always the objective.
 Like most members of the Founding generation, these men acutely understood that the story of America’s development has to be a story of the amplification of freedom.
 The court’s decision rolling back a fundamental freedom belies that origin story.

 - What is a trigger law? - The Fulcrum ›

-- Trust in Supreme Court hits new low - The Fulcrum ›
+- With abortion decision looming, trust in Supreme Court hits new low ›